0

 Sip on something tasty: Exploring the flavor of Kombucha on a Keto diet

-Kombucha on keto
+Kombucha on Keto

 Two buzz words have officially collided: Keto and Kombucha.
 The ketogenic (or keto) diet is structured around a high fat, low carb philosophy and has become wildly popular.
 Those following a ketogenic diet have a strict number of carbs they can consume in one day.
 You can get “kicked out” of ketosis by going over.
 Can you drink kombucha and remain in ketosis?
 The answer is yes, if consumed in moderation.